Andreas-Svensson/statistics/project/report.md

 The dataset contains measurements of 150 Iris flowers, with 50 flowers each from the 3 subspecies Iris Setosa, Iris Versicolor, and Iris Virginica.

-Each measurement includes: (im mm)
+Each measurement includes: (in cm)
 - Petal Width
 - Petal Length
 - Sepal Width